Adam named his wife Eve, because she would become the mother of all the living.

 So are these methods valid?
-When I have asked evolutionary creationists this question, they usually hem and haw and then reply, saying these methods are based on sound, well-understood phenomena and, therefore, should be considered reliable.
+When I have asked evolutionary creationists this question, they usually hem and haw, and then reply: These methods are based on sound, well-understood phenomena, and therefore should be considered reliable.

 So given the importance of the historical Adam and Eve, why should we accept anything less for population size measurements?

 To my surprise, when I survey the scientific literature, I can’t find any studies that demonstrate successful validation of any of these three population size methods.
 For me, this is a monumental concern, particularly given the importance of Adam and Eve’s historicity.
 The fact that these methods haven’t been validated provides justification for Christians to hold the results of these studies at arm’s length.

 In fact, when it comes to the first category of methods, I find something even more troubling: Studies in conservation biology raise serious questions about the validity of these methods.
 Of course, we can’t directly validate methods designed to measure the numbers of the first humans because we don’t have access to that initial population.
 But we can gain insight into the validity of these methods by turning to work in conservation biology.
 When a species is on the verge of extinction, conservationists often know the numbers of species that remain.
 And because genetic variability is critical for their recovery and survival, conservation biologists monitor genetic diversity of endangered species.
 In other words, conservation biologists have the means to validate population size methods that rely on genetic diversity.